 1 person favorited this theater

 Located in the Highland Park district of Detroit.
-Opened on March 7, 1927 for Keith-Albee, the 3,500-seat Uptown Theatre was designed to as a sister theatre to the downtown Oriental Theatre.
+The Keith-Albee Uptown Theatre was opened on March 7, 1927 for Keith-Albee, the 3,500-seat Uptown Theatre was designed to as a sister theatre to the downtown Oriental Theatre.
 The opening movie was “Getting Gertie’s Garter” starring Marie Prevost plus 5-acts of Keith-Albee vaudeville.

 It was originally a venue for vaudeville, but later switched to movies and contained a large organ.
 The Uptown Theatre was, like the Oriental Theatre, designed by architect of Percival R. Periera.